The biggest problem with investment returns is that they’re posted daily–or, in the case of the recent “flash crash”, every hour or so.

 The third force is investor emotions, which are by far the most volatile element of investment returns.
 They can change hourly, daily, weekly, or monthly.
 You know these on a personal level; it’s what you feel when you see the market go into the “flash crash” freefall, or a year and a half ago when the markets suddenly realized that the demise of Lehman Brothers–a company which helped finance the Civil War–was a scary event.
 That urge you feel to sell everything and make the anxiety go away is shared by roughly a billion other investors around the globe.
 They all conspire, unconsciously but powerfully, to rock the markets like the ocean waves in a storm.
 Even on good days, these waves are rolling around powerfully enough to make TV analysts think they can find meaning in them.

-But that’s the point: studying the waves, studying what happened yesterday or last quarter, tells you nothing at all about the long-term viability, health or growth of the companies in your investment portfolio–despite what Jim Cramer or any other financial showman happens to be screaming today.
+But that’s the point: studying the waves or what happened yesterday or last quarter tells you nothing at all about the long-term viability, health, or growth of the companies in your investment portfolio–despite what Jim Cramer or any other financial showman happens to be screaming today.
 You might get equally-valid information looking at the patterns of tea leaves or the markings on the back of tortoise shells.

 That doesn’t mean the waves have no impact on investments, however.
 The great investors, like Warren Buffett, look for those times when a billion investors are pushing the panic button, and take advantage of stocks selling at bargain prices.
 Thousands, perhaps millions of investors had to sell during a lot of panics to make Warren Buffett a billionaire, and in his annual shareholder meetings he acknowledges this.
 The waves can go in the opposite direction as well, taking prices well out of the bargain zone.